 Because the simple SPSA can assign any value to parameters, our implementation uses constraints, projecting nonsensical values for parameters (e.g. negative values, mitotic mode probabilities summing to $>1$) back into legal parameter space.
-The use of constraints has no effect on the algorithm's ability to almost-surely converge within the given parameter space\cite{Sadegh1997} As we felt that the deterministic mitotic mode models' ``sister shift" should be relatively small in order to be biologically plausible, we also constrained this parameter such that 95\% of sister shifts would be less than the mean length of the shortest phase.
+The use of constraints has no effect on the algorithm's ability to almost-surely converge within the given parameter space\cite{Sadegh1997} As we felt that the deterministic mitotic mode models' “sister shift” should be relatively small in order to be biologically plausible, we also constrained this parameter such that 95\% of sister shifts would be less than the mean length of the shortest phase.

-The numerical results of the SPSA algorithm are available in \path{\python_fixtures\testoutput\SPSA\HeSPSAOutput}, alongside png images of output from each iterate, enabling the visualisation of the progress of the algorithm.
+The numerical results of the SPSA algorithm are available in \path{\python_fixtures\testoutput\SPSA\HeSPSAOutput}, alongside png images of output from each iterate, enabling the visualization of the progress of the algorithm.

-\subsubsection*{Monte Carlo simulations}
+Monte Carlo simulations

-Subsequent to SPSA optimisation, the parameters derived from this procedure were used to perform Monte Carlo simulations of large numbers of individual lineages, using ranges of 10000 non-overlapping seeds for each of panels A, B, C, G, H, and I, and 1000 for each of panels D, E, and F of Fig \ref{SDFig} (using the SPSA-optimised parameter sets) and \nameref{originalSupplement} (using the original He et al. parameterisation).
+Subsequent to SPSA optimization, the parameters derived from this procedure were used to perform Monte Carlo simulations of large numbers of individual lineages, using ranges of 10000 non-overlapping seeds for each of panels A, B, C, G, H, and I, and 1000 for each of panels D, E, and F of Fig? \ref{SDFig} (using the SPSA-optimized parameter sets) and \nameref{originalSupplement} (using the original He et al. parameterization).
 This was performed using \path{\python_fixtures\He_output_fixture.py}.

 Similarly, 100 seeds were used in Monte Carlo fashion to simulate individual toroidal CMZ populations using \path{\python_fixtures\Wan_output_fixture.py}, which scripts the WanSimulator.
-Each of these simulations is initialised with an RPC population drawn from a normal distribution given the mean and standard deviation of the CMZ torus estimated from our 3dpf observations, as described above.
-Each RPC is given a TiL value randomly chosen from 0 (newly born from a stem cell) to 17hr (exiting the CMZ, ``forced to differentiate", in the terms of Wan et al.).
+Each of these simulations is initialized with an RPC population drawn from a normal distribution given the mean and standard deviation of the CMZ torus estimated from our 3dpf observations, as described above.
+Each RPC is given a TiL value randomly chosen from 0 (newly born from a stem cell) to 17hr (exiting the CMZ, “forced to differentiate”, in the terms of Wan et al.).
 A further population of stem cells, sized at $\frac{1}{10}$ of the RPC population, is added using the \path{WanStemCellCycleModel}.
 This stem population divides asymmetrically except when it falls under its target population value determined by the model of lens growth described above; as long as this condition holds, the stem cells will divide symmetrically to keep up their numbers.

-\subsubsection*{Simulation data analysis}
+Simulation data analysis

 Not all of the numerical data used in He et al. and Wan et al. has been published.
-As such, we reconstructed the lineage data from He et al.'s Figure 5C, used by He et al. to obtain their mitotic mode probabilities; our reconstructed values are available in \path{\empirical_data\empirical_lineages\}.
-We also reconstructed the He et al. WT and Ath5 morpholino data (Fig \ref{SDFig} panels H, I) and Wan et al. lineage count probabilities (panel G) from the relevant figures.
+As such, we reconstructed the lineage data from Figure 5C, used by He et al. to obtain their mitotic mode probabilities; our reconstructed values are available in \path{\empirical_data\empirical_lineages\}.
+We also reconstructed the He et al. WT and Ath5 morpholino data (Fig? \ref{SDFig} panels H, I) and Wan et al. lineage count probabilities (panel G) from the relevant figures.
 These values are entered into \path{\python_fixtures\figure_plots\He_output_plot.py}, where they are used in the AIC calculations described below.

 In order to assess the performance of the models used in our simulations, we used Akiake's Information Criterion (AIC).
-This allows us to compare models with dissimilar numbers of parameters, as AIC trades off goodness-of-fit against parameterisation.
-The values reported in Table \ref{AICtable} were produced by \path{\python_fixtures\figure_plots\He_output_plot.py}.
+This allows us to compare models with dissimilar numbers of parameters, as AIC trades off goodness-of-fit against parameterization.
+The values reported in Table? \ref{AICtable} were produced by \path{\python_fixtures\figure_plots\He_output_plot.py}.

 The 95\% CIs for the model output presented in this paper were estimated by repetitive sampling of the output data, using the same number of lineages observed empirically.
 5000 such samples were performed.
 This provides a reasonable estimate of the confidence interval given the limited observational sample size.

-\section*{Supporting information}
+Supporting information

 % Include only the SI item label in the paragraph heading.
 Use the \nameref{label} command to cite SI items in the text.